Cammino dei Briganti

 IN TENT

-At each STAGE there are designated tent areas for those sleeping in tents.
+On every stage, there are designated tent areas for those sleeping in tents.
 With essential services.
-But you can also sleep in the woods, away from the villages.
+But you can also sleep in the woods, far from the villages.
 Regulations for sleeping in tents are on the Camino website.

 Permits are only needed for those who want to sleep in the Duchess Reserve near the lake (but not at the lake, it is prohibited!).